.NET 1.1C# Bitwise Shift Operators

 00011110 = 30

-As you can see from the above example, each bit is moved to the left and the lowest order bit receives a zero.
-As this is a binary operation, the affect of shifting to the left is to double the integer value.
-In fact, this method is often used to perform simple multiplication as it is faster and more efficient than using arithmetic multiplication.
+As you can see, each bit is moved to the left and the lowest order bit becomes zero.
+As this is a binary operation, the effect of shifting to the left is to double the value.
+In fact, this method is often used to perform some multiplication as it can be faster than using arithmetic multiplication.

 uint value = 15; // 00001111